JYM93/JYM93/README.md

 I am in an apprenticeship for Penetration Testing (Including Blue teaming & Purple teaming) at the Federal Reserve.
 I'm proactively completing modules in HTB (Hack the Box) as well as attending virtual training sessions such as "OWASP Top 10 by FRB Partners: UltraViolet Cyber".
 I'm actively updating my LinkedIn and GitHub profile.
-Right now my projects are limited but within time you will see more activity and projects added to my profile.
-You can view my current projects here.
+Right now my repositories and projects are limited but within time you will see more activity, repositories, and projects added to my profile.

 My future plans are to obtain a role in the cyber security field (red team, blue team, purple team) and apply my knowledge and expereince in the real world.
 If cyber security does not work out, persuing a Network engineering role or a cloud engineer role would be next.